 viiii Fitzroy v.
 Cave 2 K.B.
 364. Referenced in Trendtex Trading Corporation and another v Créit Suisse 3 All ER 721; Camdex International Ltd v Bank of Zambia 4 LRC 368; Zabihi v Janzemini EWHC 3471 (Ch).

-Martin is Managing Partner of Martin Kenney & Co., Solicitors, a specialist investigative and asset recovery practice based in the BVI, focused on multi-jurisdictional fraud and grand corruption cases.
-In 2014 Martin was the recipient of the ACFE’s highest honour: the Cressey Award for life-time achievement in the detection and deterrence of fraud.
-For the past four years he has been chosen as a global elite “Thought Leader” by Who’s Who Legal, and also selected as the number one offshore asset recovery lawyer worldwide over the same period.
+Martin is Managing Partner of Martin Kenney & Co (MKS), a specialist investigative and asset recovery practice based in the BVI, focused on multi-jurisdictional fraud and grand corruption cases.
+In 2014 Martin was the recipient of the Association of Certified Fraud Examiners (ACFE) highest honour: the Cressey Award for life-time achievement in the detection and deterrence of fraud.
+Ranked by both Chambers and Partners and Legal500, for the past several years he has been chosen as a global elite “Thought Leader” of the legal profession by Who’s Who Legal. http://martinkenney.com/